Polymer/old-docs-site/1.0/docs/start/psk/creating-an-element.md

 1. Test out your new element by including it in the application content area.
 Open `app/index.html` and modify the `books` section which you created in the [Creating a page](creating-a-page.html) tutorial.
-   After you are complete the `section` should look like the code snippet below.
+   After you make your changes the `section` should look like the code snippet below.

 {% highlight html %}